 Mechanical Circulatory Support

-When your heart failure symptoms become overwhelming and medications don't seem to be helping any longer, it is time to discuss other options with your cardiologist.
-Your doctor will talk to you about mechanical circulatory support therapy and can make a referral to our center to meet with the MCS cardiologist or surgeon.
-A referral is required to make an appointment with our program.
+When your heart failure symptoms become overwhelming and medications don't seem to be helping, your doctor will talk to you about mechanical circulatory support therapy.
+They can make a referral to our program to meet with an MCS cardiologist or surgeon.

 Doctor referral required